 In the decades following Noble’s death, the organization conducted biomedical research, yielding important discoveries for the treatment of cancer and aging; bred new cultivars of agriculturally significant crops; and established a no-cost consultation program that helps thousands of farmers, ranchers and land managers achieve their goals while improving land stewardship.

-The Board of Trustees, which is composed largely of Noble's descendants, unanimously elected to separate the activities of The Samuel Roberts Noble Foundation.
+The Board of Directors, which is composed largely of Noble’s descendants, unanimously elected to separate the activities of The Samuel Roberts Noble Foundation.
 The decision went into effect May 1, 2017.

 The organization’s research, education and consultation activities remained with the existing entity and began the process of becoming an agricultural research organization (ARO), a type of 501(c)(3) public charity created in 2015.
 The organization was renamed the Noble Research Institute, LLC.